Generic Name: methadone hydrochloride

 DOSAGE FORMS AND STRENGTHS

-Each Methadose™ Dispersible Tablets for oral administration following dispersion in a liquid contains: 40 mg of methadone hydrochloride and is a white round dispersible tablet.
+Each Methadose™ Dispersible Tablet for oral administration following dispersion in a liquid contains: 40 mg of methadone hydrochloride and is a white round dispersible tablet.

 Each Methadone Hydrochloride Tablets USP (dispersible, orange flavored) for oral administration following dispersion in a liquid contains: 40 mg of methadone hydrochloride and is an orange rectangular dispersible tablet.

 Methadone hydrochloride tablets for oral suspension are cross-scored, allowing for flexible dosage adjustment.
 Each tablet may be broken or cut in half to yield two 20 mg doses, or in quarters to yield four 10 mg doses.

 Methadone hydrochloride tablets for oral suspension are contraindicated in patients with: